MIT-Emerging-Talent/ET6-CDSP-group-01-repo/1_datasets/README.md

 - Possible inaccuracies due to the reliance on satellite and sparse ground station data across Africa.
 - Errors may have occurred during the extraction process, affecting data quality.
-- Missing data from **2005 to 2014**, which makes historical flood cause analysis limited.

 ---